ATACMS Block IA Unitary

 - North Atlantic Treaty Organization

-WASHINGTON, November 29, 2018 - The State Department has made a determination approving a possible Foreign Military Sale to Poland of (20) High Mobility Artillery Rocket System (HIMARS) M142 Launchers, and other related equipment for an estimated cost of $655 million.
+WASHINGTON, September 28, 2018 - The State Department has made a determination approving a possible Foreign Military Sale to Bahrain of Guided Multiple Launch Rocket System Unitary Rocket Pods and Army Tactical Missiles System (ATACMS) Unitary missiles for an estimated cost of $300 million.
 The Defense Security Cooperation Agency delivered the required certification notifying Congress of this possible sale today.

-The principal contractor will be Lockheed Martin, Grand Prairie, TX.
+The prime contractor will be Lockheed Martin Missile and Fire Control in Grand Prairie, TX.
 There are no known offset agreements proposed in connection with this potential sale.

 There will be no adverse impact on U.S. defense readiness as a result of this proposed sale.